 IPK began investigating what happened during Superstorm Sandy as the storm waters receded in November 2012.
 It established the Superstorm Sandy Research Initiative, including the Superstorm Research Lab: a group of faculty and doctoral students who comb through the city to observe and record the immediate aftermath of the disaster as well as the rebuilding process.
 IPK also organized the public forum series on Sandy, Climate Change, and the Future of New York City, a set of eight events through the winter and spring of 2013 that brought together faculty and members of the public to discuss issues including housing, infrastructure, security, and climate change.

 IPK’s founding director, Craig Calhoun, established and hosted numerous projects and working groups at IPK, including Cultures of Finance, the Humanitarian Action Initiative, the Poiesis Fellowship, Belonging Today, and NYLON.
-Professor Calhoun is now Director of the London School of Economics.
+Professor Calhoun is now University Professor of Social Sciences at Arizona State University.